vsimakhin/web-logbook/README.md

 # Usage

 1. Download the latest release from https://github.com/vsimakhin/web-logbook/releases
-1. Extract archive to some folder (let's say it will be a `/some/path/folder-name`)
+1. Extract archive to some folder/directory
+1. Run:
+  * Windows:
+    * Double click on the `web-logbook.exe` file.
+It will show you some warning about how unsafe it can be (need to solve it later), but just run it.
+  * Linux:
-1. Open a terminal and navigate to this folder
+    * Open a terminal and navigate to the directory
-1. Run `./web-logbook`
+    * Run `./web-logbook`
+  * MacOS:
+    * *I still didn't test it for the MacOS, so the binaries will be added later*
+4. Open your browser and type http://localhost:4000
-1. Once you finished, use `Ctrl+C` or just close the terminal window
+5. Once you finished, use `Ctrl+C` or just close the terminal window

 # Supported operating systems